 Tell us a little about yourself.

 Hahah.
 Where to start.
-I have always felt like a bit of social enigma due to my unique family and upbringing, which was a trial in high school but I have come to see it as a bit of a super power as an adult because it allows me to relate to and work with a wide range of people.
-To give you some context; I was born and raised in Hawaii by a Filipino-Chinese immigrant father and a white-but-acts-a-lot-like-a-
+I have always felt like a bit of social enigma due to my unique family and upbringing.
+It was a trial in high school but I have come to see it as a bit of a super power as an adult because it allows me to relate to and work with a wide range of people.
+To give you some context, I was born and raised in Hawaii by a Filipino-Chinese immigrant father and a white-but-acts-a-lot-like-a-Polynesian mother.
+That background in addition to the extensive traveling my family did while I was growing up allowed me to experience, and be immersed, in many different cultures which has greatly influenced my art as an adult.

 I liked your art because of the richness of your woman’s faces… but how did you come to this style?
 How did you start painting?